LoginJoin Bold.org

 This scholarship seeks to further diversity and inclusion in the world of STEM in order to invest in the future of the field.

-Any underrepresented minority student in Wisconsin who is a high school senior planning to pursue a two-year degree or a current associate’s student may apply for this scholarship if they’re pursuing STEM
+Any underrepresented minority student in Wisconsin who is a high school senior planning to pursue an undergraduate degree in STEM or a current undergraduate currently majoring in STEM may apply for scholarship.

 To apply, tell us why you’re passionate about technology and where you hope to see yourself in ten years.
-Additionally, why do you feel earning a two-year degree is an important step in your future?
 You can reply via written essay or video response.

 Selection Criteria: